matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

    Changing event IDs alone would therefore leave us with a confusing mix of encodings.

+   However, the current uses of standard Base64 encodings are not exposed to common CS API developers, and so whilst this might be slightly confusing for the minority of expert homeserver developers, the confusion does not exist today for client developers.
+Therefore it seems safe to standardise on URL-safe Base64 for identifiers exposed to the client developers, who form by far the majority of the Matrix ecosystem today, and expect as simple an API as possible.

    A potential extension would be to change *all* Base64 encodings to be URL-safe.
 This would address the inconsistency.
 However, it feels like a